-The Night Two Trumpers Befriended Me.
-The One Thing They Did I Will Never Forget.
+The Night Two Trumpers Befriended Me And The One Thing They Did I Will Never Forget

 I don’t generally wear concert gear.
 But I’ll definitely slide this handsome hoodie on once in a while.
 Richard and Lisa invited me to Maricopa to hang out.
 I don’t generally get over to Maricopa much.
 But now I just might.

 Making a couple new pals at a rock show doesn’t put a dent into the politically polarized United States of 2016.
-We’re a country of 330 million people, and the divisions are deep.
-But it sure was a refreshing exhale from all of the tribal acrimony I’ve been witnessing, and, yes, participating in since November 8th.
+We’re a country of 330 million people, and the divisions run deep.
+But it sure was a refreshing exhale from all of the tribal acrimony I’ve been witnessing and, yes, participating in since Nov.
+8.

-What we believe and whom we vote for are without question important reflections of who we are.
+The ideas we believe in and the people we vote for are without question important reflections of who we are.
 But it’s not all that we are.
-What I took from this super-fun night may have been a small thing, but it was real: It was nice to meet two nice people - regardless of their politics.
+What I took away from this thoroughly fun night may have been a small thing, but it was real: It was nice to meet two nice people ― regardless of their politics.
 Full stop.
 Thank you, guys.